-Analysis of integrated cancer care pathways using routinely collected data, Due for submission 2016.
+Analysis of integrated cancer care pathways using routinely collected data, Passed 2017.
 Lead supervisor.

-Innovative analyses of variation in quality of care and resource utilisation using patient journey, Due for submission 2015.
+Innovative analyses of variation in quality of care and resource utilisation using patient journey, Passed 2016.
 Lead supervisor.

 Evaluating the quality and safety of hospital care using specialty-specific indicators based on administrative data, passed 2014.
 Lead supervisor.